- Autonomic dysfunction develops when the ANS is damaged.

 Different types of autonomic dysfunction can vary in symptoms and severity, and they can stem from different underlying causes.
 Certain types of autonomic dysfunction can be very sudden and severe, yet also reversible.

 Multiple system atrophy (MSA)

 MSA is a fatal form of autonomic dysfunction.
 It has symptoms similar to Parkinson’s disease, but has quicker progression.
 People with this condition usually have a life expectancy of about five to 10 years from their diagnosis.
 It’s a rare disorder that usually occurs in adults over the age of 40.
 The cause of MSA is unknown, and no cure or treatment slows the disease.

 Postural orthostatic tachycardia syndrome (POTS)

-POTS can affect both teenagers and adults.
+POTS is the most common type of autonomic dysfunction.
+It can affect both teenagers and adults, and it is often associated with other clinical conditions such as Ehlers-Danlos syndrome.
 The symptoms can range from mild to severe.
 People with mild symptoms can typically continue with their daily lives, including going to school or work, and participating in social and recreational activities.
 Those with more severe symptoms may experience restrictions.

 Possible causes for POTS include:

 Neurocardiogenic syncope (NCS)

 NCS is the most common type of autonomic dysfunction.
 Some cases of NCS are fairly mild, with people rarely experiencing symptoms.
 Some symptoms can indicate serious underlying health concerns.
 A sudden decline in blood flow to the brain triggers fainting.
 Causes can vary, and injury from NCS can often be as much of a concern as the cause behind it.